Updated: Sep 13

 He looked happy.

 'Hello,' he said, 'I was waiting for you!...
 Come with me, I want to show you the clothes I have chosen'.

-We went upstairs to the first floor, we walked through a long corridor, then we took other stairs to the second floor, where all the rooms were organised on both sides.
-The building indise looked like an hospital.
+I smiled at him, finally he decided to be in the project.
+While we were going up to the second floor, he was keeping talking.
+Sometimes I couldn't understand him; he had a very soft voice, and he was shy.
+We went upstairs to the first floor, walked through a long corridor, and then took other stairs to the second floor, where all the rooms were organised on both sides.
+The building inside looked like a hospital.

 We arrived at the last door, numbered 388, which was his room.

 He opened the door, and a weird smell came out, something had gone bad.
 I got in with him.

 He showed me some pictures that other photographers took of him and selfies of himself dressed like a woman that he took by himself, which I really liked and wanted to take myself, but that day was not the right day.